REDWOOF/Between-Two-Worlds-Notes/content/Other/Solas's Journal.md

 Galahad doesn’t want to kill Aodh because it would continue the cycle.

 Unfortunately I had to write those in a list, today was very tiring and summarizing it was necessary.
 We’ll keep low, I’ll write after the Masquerade.

+---

+#### Dear Diary,

+Okay, we've done the masquerade.
+It was exhausting, very stressful but our targets, except maybe one or two, deserved it.

+What I'm writing is incriminating, I know that, but History must be written.

+While I'm not going to write all that happened, what I know is that we used Greed in the form of pearls to make Alister and Albert explode from the inside.
+For Isobel, she wanted the fixers gone so they used us to remove their problems.
+The mayor's son, Sebastian, was abusing his soon-to-be-wife, not physically I hope.

+The parts that struck me as most important were that person staring at Norovar after leaving Isobel's garden and the presence of Aodh.
+He was here, chained on a chair, the flesh gone exposing his ribcage.
+I had to cut his leg to keep my cover, it was horrible...

+Until the anti-magic fields get turned off, he will be stuck here.
+When he gets out, I know he will try to kill us, or only me.

+As for our magic items, Norovar and Eldrin used theirs.
+Zeryth, Augustus and I haven't used them or still have ours.

+I told my druid grove about me and Aodh, and I wrote on the book of Aodh, they just wrote "Compromised."